 Dr. Larry Peterson was named the sixth president of Shawnee Community College in December 2007.
 He served for 20 years at John A. Logan College - including two months as interim president - before coming to SCC.
 Dr. Peterson took an aggressive approach to growth at SCC, challenging the staff to work with him to double enrollment over the next five years.
 After being named president, Dr. Peterson quickly reached out to the supporters of the college through an effort called "Shawnee United."
 He also initiated a vast advertising campaign titled "I am Shawnee Community College" highlighting the success stories of graduates.
 Dr. Peterson oversaw the relocation to a state-of-the-art Anna Extension Center facility.
 In addition, Dr. Peterson reached out to economic development entities throughout the college district to create partnerships between the college and business and industry to bring economic growth to the southernmost part of Illinois.

 On August 1, 2012, Dr. Tim Bellamey assumed the duties of the seventh president of Shawnee Community College.
 Dr. Bellamey has served the college since 1982 in a variety of positions before being named Vice President of Instructional Services in 2005.
 Dr. Bellamey looks forward to leading the college into a culture of change focused on student success and completion.
 The preparation of students for the twenty-first century workforce through the development of relevant career and technical career training programs has been identified as a primary goal of Dr. Bellamey.
-In support of that goal, a new Career and Technical Center will open in the fall of 2013 on the main campus.
+In support of that goal, the new Career and Technical Center opened in the fall of 2013 on the main campus.

 Shawnee Community College's mission is to serve the needs of the students and our diverse community